Court Presumes Shared Custody By Both Parents

 Questions About Child Custody In Your Divorce?
 Call Us Today.

-Contact our St. Johns County family law attorneys at Canan Law to learn more about the laws and procedures regarding child custody and how they could affect your situation.
+Contact our St. Johns County family law attorneys at Canan Law to learn more about the laws and procedures regarding child custody, paternity questions or arrangements for child supportand how they could affect your situation.

-Call us at 904-217-6209 or send us an email online.
-We assist all of St. Johns County and northeast Florida.
+Call us at 904-217-6209, or send us an email online.
+We assist all of St. Augustine, St. Johns County and Northeast Florida.